 Renae hails from West Point, Utah and is a proud graduate of Utah State University bringing the office's Aggie count to two.
 Renae also earned her MBA from Texas A&M Commerce.

 Prior to joining Foxley & Pignanelli, Renae worked in the Executive Branch for two years and worked on numerous winning campaigns.
-Renae has been heavily involved in political campaigns across the Intermountain West including elections for mayors, county commissioners, state legislators, congressional and senate races as well as independent expenditures.
+Renae has been heavily involved in political campaigns across the Intermountain West including elections for mayors, county commissioners, state legislators, congressional and senate races as well as independent expenditures and super PACs.
 She has built a reputation as an artful campaign consultant and top-notch fundraiser.